aerospike/aerospike-client-python/README.rst

 * Amazon Linux 2023
 * Debian 10, 11, and 12
 * Ubuntu 20.04 and 22.04

+The client is also verified to run on these OS'es, but we don't officially support them (i.e we don't distribute musllinux wheels or fix bugs specifically for these OS'es):

 * Alpine Linux

 **NOTE:** Aerospike Python client 5.0.0 and up MUST be used with Aerospike server 4.9 or later.
 If you see the error "-10, ‘Failed to connect’", please make sure you are using server 4.9 or later.

 Install
 -------